 Questions about Science and Mormon Doctrine - An essay that deals with general issues of science and Mormonism, as well as specifics such as evolution, the Flood, DNA, etc., that tend to be of interest to Mormons and of relevance to Mormon thought.
 This may be a useful companion article to my essay on DNA Evidence and the Book of Mormon.

-Mormon Prophets, Called of God but Fallible: Why the Church of Jesus Christ Is and Can Be True Even Though Church Leaders Make Mistakes - my essay dealing with the Biblical concept that true prophets are still fallible mortals, and calling for a spiritually mature approach to the inevitable human mistakes that God's anointed leaders may make, including Mormon leaders.
+Mormon Prophets, Called of God but Fallible or, Why the Church of Jesus Christ Is and Can Be True Even Though Church Leaders Make Mistakes.
+An essay dealing with the Biblical concept that true prophets are still fallible mortals.
+I call for a spiritually mature approach to the inevitable human mistakes that God's anointed leaders may make, including Mormon leaders.
 Their divine calling has never been contingent on omniscience and total perfection!

 One Day in the Life of Joseph Smith, Translator Extraordinaire of the Book of Mormon - my satirical script for a skit dealing with allegations that Joseph Smith plagiarized from numerous sources in preparing the Book of Mormon.
 Related to this is a new non-satirical page: "The Book of Mormon and the Writings of Alexander von Humboldt," dealing with the common assertion that von Humboldt's writings somehow could have been a source for information about ancient Americans in the Book of Mormon.